materialsinnovation/mks-tutorial/README.md

 # Installation

-The tutorial will involve live coding and to follow along particpants will need [PyMKS][pymks], a running [Jupyter Notebook][jupyter] and [Dask][Dask].
+The tutorial will involve live coding and to follow along participants will need [PyMKS][pymks], a running [Jupyter Notebook][jupyter] and [Dask][Dask].
 The easiest way to install these requirements is to build an Anaconda Python environment.
 See